 In 2003, police launched Operation Maida to search the moor for the body of Keith Bennett.
 They used the personal photographs taken by Hindley and Brady as well as new scientific equipment, including a US satellite used to look for evidence of soil movement.
 They found nothing.

 In 2009, the Greater Manchester Police officially gave up any search efforts to find Keith Bennett, saying that it would take a “major scientific breakthrough or fresh evidence” for the search of the boy’s body to be restarted.

-As of this writing, Keith Bennett’s body has never been found.
-His family can still be found searching the moor for him.
+As of this writing, Keith Bennett’s body has never been found, but his family can still be found searching the moor for him.

-In the 1990s, Hindley opened up personally about the murders and claimed that she took part in them only because Brady drugged her, was blackmailing her with pornographic pictures and had threatened to kill her sister, Maureen and her beloved dog Puppet.
-In a 2008 interview, Hindley’s solicitor reported that she had said to him:
+In the 1990s, Hindley finally opened up about the murders, but it still doesn’t seem like the full truth.
+She was inching closer to taking responsibility, but wasn’t really there yet.
+She claimed that, yes, she took part in the murders… but only because Brady drugged her, was blackmailing her with pornographic pictures and had threatened to kill her sister, Maureen, and her beloved dog Puppet.
+In a 2008 interview, Hindley’s solicitor reported that she had said:

 When Hindley’s dog, Puppet, died during an oral exam that required a general anaesthetic, Hindley, who was awaiting trial, accused the police of murdering her pet.
-The police had been trying to determine the dog’s real age in order to accurately date the personal photographs taken by Brady and Hindley in the moor.
-Puppet died due to an undiagnosed kidney issue aggravated by the anaesthetic.
+The police had been trying to determine the dog’s real age so they could accurately date the personal photographs taken by Brady and Hindley in the moor.
+Puppet died due to an undiagnosed kidney issue, aggravated by the anaesthetic.